naacl2022-srw/naacl2022-srw.github.io/cfp.md

 We invite papers in two different categories:
 - __Thesis Proposals__: This category is appropriate for advanced students who have decided on a thesis topic and wish to get feedback on their proposal and broader ideas for their continuing work.
 - __Research Papers__ : Papers in this category can describe completed work, or work in progress with preliminary results.
-For these papers, the first author must be a current graduate or undergraduate student.
+For these papers, the first author must be a current student.
 Topics of interest for the SRW are the same as NAACL main conference.
 See the list of topics [here](https://2021.naacl.org/calls/papers/).

 ## Benefits of participation